 - 1. Deputies will be trained on the operation of the MVS and on the Agency policy prior to use in the field. - 2.
 Only deputies trained in the operation of the MVS will use the equipment. - 3.
 A deputy trained in the operation of the Mobile Video Systems, operating a vehicle equipped with a MVS, will properly use the equipment in accordance with Agency policy. - 4.
 Deputies will attempt to keep the video camera positioned in such a manner as to capture the event in its entirety. - 5.
-Deputies will always log into and use the MVS system as the "Operator" to ensure proper functioning. - 6.
-The remote microphone transmitter will be worn/attached on the duty-belt at all times while the deputy is on duty unless the deputy is wearing a Body Worn Camera.
-The wireless transmitter has a microphone built into the transmitter. - 7.
-The use of an extension microphone with the transmitter is mandatory.
-This microphone, which connects by wire, is worn on the upper chest or shoulder area, on the outer layer of the uniform, closer to the deputy's head to support audio clarity. - a.
-The wire and extension microphone will be securely concealed within the uniform shirt. - 8.
-Deputies will ensure the transmitter is fully charged prior to each shift. - 9.
-While on duty, and any time the recorder is on while the deputy is outside the vehicle on a traffic stop; the microphone will also be activated. - a.
-The deputy will narrate those things which are outside of the camera's view. - 10.
-If the event is being recorded and more than one unit equipped with MVS equipment is present, each deputy will record both video and audio. - 11.
-Once a recording has started, deputies will not cease audio and video recording until the closure of the traffic stop or other citizen contact. - 12.
-Deputies will not attempt to erase, reuse, tamper with or attempt to modify recordings in any way. - 13.
+Deputies will always log into and use the MVS system Dashboard application to ensure proper functioning. - 6.
+If the event is being recorded and more than one unit equipped with MVS equipment is present, each deputy will record both video and audio. - 7.
+Once a recording has started, deputies will not cease audio and video recording until the closure of the traffic stop or other citizen contact.

+- 8. Deputies will not attempt to erase, reuse, tamper with or attempt to modify recordings in any way. - 9.
 The MVS recordings may be stopped in situations such as, but not limited to: - a.
 Funeral details; - b.
 Routine traffic direction; - c.
-Work zone projects; or - d.
-Emergency road closures; tree/wires down, to include accident / crime scene roadblock.
-Circumstances where the MVS system would be capturing video data of no value. - 14.
-The in-car microphone will be enabled at all times, except when consent for audio recording has not been granted by another party inside the vehicle.

-- 15. No attempt will be made to disable the in-car microphone, wiring, or the audio recording components. - 16.
-Deputies will use the MVS camera if they are off duty and become involved in a traffic stop, subject stop, or incident where the MVS camera would normally be utilized. - 17.
-Deputies will carry their remote microphone transmitters in their patrol vehicles.
-Use of the transmitter during off-duty incidents is encouraged and permitted, but not mandatory. - a.
-If the transmitter is used during an off-duty event or incident, the use of the wire and extension microphone is not mandatory. - 18.
+Work zone projects; - d.
+Emergency road closures; tree/wires down, to include accident / crime scene roadblock; or - e.
+Circumstances where the MVS system would be capturing video data of no value. - 10.
+No attempt will be made to disable the wiring, or the audio recording components. - 11.
+Deputies will use the MVS camera if they are off duty and become involved in a traffic stop, subject stop, or incident where the MVS camera would normally be utilized. - 12.
 Deputies will not permit a suspect complainant/citizen to review any portion of a MVS recording, without prior approval of a supervisor. - a.
 This does not exclude a supervisor from, during the course of their official duties, reviewing MVS material with a complainant/citizen.